Between C & D: Contributors

 In 1984, Anthony Bourdain visited the apartment of the magazine, uninvited, "...dressed in chef’s whites and clearly high on heroin."
 During that visit, he submitted his writing and drawings for publication.
-While Rose did not like the drawings, he did like the writing of Bourdain.
+While Rose did not like the drawings, he did like the writing.
 The magazine eventually published a story written by Bourdain, which was about a chef scoring heroin on the Lower East Side.
 Over the years, Rose helped nurture the talent of Bourdain, and they eventually published a number of books together, including Typhoid Mary, and the graphic novels, Get Jiro!, Get Jiro: Blood and Sushi, and Anthony Bourdain's Hungry Ghosts, in 2018.

 Books & Anthologies

 In 1988, Penguin published the anthology Between C & D: New Writing from the Lower East Side Fiction Magazine for its Contemporary American Fiction series that included twenty-five writers chosen by Rose and Texier.
 As written in the book's introduction, "If you were living in Manhattan in the early eighties and didn't feel any affinity for the school of 'dirty realism' or weren't writing 'sensitive' narration teeming with believable characters a reader could care for throughout the lens of a novel, you were left high and dry on the Downtown shore.
 Between C&D offered an exclusive forum for these writers, both established and emerging, whose voice were not being heard in the usual gamut of conventional literary magazines."

 The Ottawa Citizen said of the anthology: "An acerbic, urban edge mixes with commendable stylistic diversity from David Wojnarowicz, Dennis Cooper, Kathy Acker, Rick Henry and Darius James."

 The magazine was discussed in the book Up Is Up, But So Is Down: New York's Downtown Literary Scene, 1974-1992 (NYU Press, 2006), written by Brandon Stosuy.